Ismail-Opatola/deskpass-test/tooltip-demo/README.md

 This project creates and demostrate using a tooltip component to provide contextual discriptions to wrapped elements.

-The react project was created using `create-react-app` and `styled-components`
+The react project was created using `create-react-app`

 ## Project Development